Stuart Lloyd

 Stuart Lloyd’s signature sourced from correspondence relating to The Lightning Ridge Book, provided by Lloyd’s family, LRHS collection.

 Article: Research by Leisa Carney, edited by Russell Gawthorpe.
 LRHS research compiled by Len Cram and Barbara Moritz.
-Sources: Lightning Flash Newspaper, 14 December 1978, 12 April 1979; The Lightning Ridge Book, Stuart Lloyd, 1967; LRHS collection items and oral history.
+Sources: The Lightning Ridge Book, Stuart Lloyd, 1967 (including Preface by Max Walters, Terramungamine, Dubbo); ‘Briefly Reviewed - The Lightning Ridge Book’, Walkabout, vol. 35, no. 9, 1 September 1969, p.
+48; Lightning Flash Newspaper, 14 December 1978, 12 April 1979, p.
+48; State Library of New South Wales, item no. 74VvkRW228bM; LRHS collection items and oral history.